nicomignoni/FunctionFlow.jl/docs/src/index.md

 nothing # hide
 ```

-and then check that the it would produce the same result
+and then check that it would produce the same result

 ```@repl QUICKSTART
 k_explicit(3, 2) == k_node(a = 3, b = 2)